-Human heart tissue development slower than other mammalsFebruary 20th, 2013 in Medical research
+Human heart tissue development slower than other mammalsFebruary 20, 2013 in Medicine & Health / Medical research

 The walls of the human heart are a disorganised jumble of tissue until relatively late in pregnancy despite having the shape of a fully functioning heart, according to a pioneering study.